 What Sets Him Apart:

-Yaro set up his first website about a card game called Magic the Gathering and started earning over $1,000/m with it.
-He then started a website blogging about that success.
+Yaro set up his first website about a card game called Magic the Gathering and started earning over $1,000/month with it.
+He then started an online blog about that success.

 You’ll also notice the blog is very Yaro-focused, in a good way.
 He’s on every thumbnail and every post includes an original photo from him.